-The following table sets forth information known to the Company regarding the beneficial ownership of our Class A common stock and Class D common stock by:
+The following table sets forth information known to the Company regarding the beneficial ownership of our Class A common stock, Class B common stock and Class D common stock by:

-- a. each person who is the beneficial owner of more than 5% of the outstanding shares of our Class A common stock or our Class D common stock; - a. each of the Company's named executive officers and directors; and - a. all of the Company's executive officers and directors as a group.
+b. each of the Company's named executive officers and directors; and c. all of the Company's executive officers and directors as a group.